Program Start Dates

 - Completed Application

 - Official Transcripts: Transcripts are required from all institutions whether or not a degree was earned.
 Official transcripts are required to complete a student file.
 More information on transcript requirements can be found on the transcript policy page.

-- Statement of Purpose: In an essay of 250 to 500 words, state your purpose in undertaking graduate study at The George Washington University.
+- Statement of Purpose: In an essay of 250 words or less, state your purpose in undertaking graduate study at The George Washington University.
 Describe your academic objectives, research interests, and career plans; and discuss your related qualifications including collegiate, professional, and community activities, and any other substantial accomplishments not already mentioned.

 - Letters of Recommendation: Three letters of recommendation are required for admission and at least one letter must come from a professional reference.
 Please download the letter of recommendation form, fill out the top portion, and email the form to the individual providing the recommendation.
 A letter of recommendation is only considered official when it is sent directly from the individual providing the recommendation to an Admissions Counselor via email at email@example.com or via fax at 888-245-5409.
 Submissions sent directly from applicants are not accepted.